 That is hard on them.
-Being a spy is part office job, part self-facilitating intelligence gatherer.
-You'll physically be based at either MI5 headquarter at Thames House in London, or one the agency's satellite offices for much of the time, with a high degree of travel, both of overseas and domestically.
-You'll typically rent a property near to your office so you can get to work quickly if required.
+Being a spy is a part office job, part self-facilitating intelligence gatherer.
+You'll physically be based at either MI5 headquarter at Thames House in London or one of the agency's satellite offices for much of the time, with a high degree of travel, both overseas and domestically.
+You'll typically rent a property near your office so you can get to work quickly if required.
 Much of your work will involve working on case files, communicating with colleagues and attending briefings.
-You'll also have contact with agents and assets, especially if you find yourself working on anti-terrorism cases.
-You may also do work in the field, where you could even be required to infiltrate groups, befriend potential targets and gather intelligence on the fly.
+You'll also have contact with agents and assets, especially if you work on anti-terrorism cases.
+You may also work in the field, where you could even be required to infiltrate groups, befriend potential targets and gather intelligence on the fly.

-Five Things Every MI5 Spy Needs to Have
+Five things every MI5 Spy needs to have

 Spies need to blend in.
 They need to be forgettable, difficult to describe and mediocre.
 Dennis Rodman would not make a good spy.
-To cultivate this unremarkable persona, an MI5 must shed their extraversions, avoid distinctive clothing, cover (or even better, never have) tattoos - find out why MI5 will halt your application if they don't like your ink - and conceal any distinguishing features, like scars.
+To cultivate this unremarkable persona, an MI5 must shed their extraversion, avoid distinctive clothing, cover (or even better, never have) tattoos - find out why MI5 will halt your application if they don't like your ink - and conceal any distinguishing features, like scars.

-Much of what a spy does is arduous, relentless research.
-Monitoring movement, tracking targets and analysing the data.
-Its not all high octane car chases and cocktails in 5-star hotels.
-Youll need to be able to tolerate repetitive tasks.
+Much of what a spy does is arduous, relentless research—monitoring movement, tracking targets and analysing the data.
+Its not all high-octane car chases and cocktails in 5-star hotels.
+You'll need to be able to tolerate repetitive tasks.

-Nerves of Steel
+Nerves of steel

-Michael, an active MI5 agent told the BBC: "When you're in some dusty outpost in semi-governed space, about to meet for the first time a contact within a terrorist organisation you've brokered, that is nerve wracking.
+Michael, an active MI5 agent, told the BBC: "When you're in some dusty outpost in semi-governed space, about to meet for the first time a contact within a terrorist organisation you've brokered, that is nerve-wracking.
 There are risks involved in everything we do.
-I don't think we'd get very far if we were risk averse.
+I don't think we'd get very far if we were risk-averse.
 We have to do what we can to mitigate them."